Skip to content

 Message kinds

-greetAdvertise peer presence and a peer card.Broadcast.
+greetAdvertise peer presence and a peer card.None.
+Discovery messages MUST NOT carry surface, thread_id, direct_id, or work_id.

-Interaction lifecycle
+Work lifecycle

 Rendering diagram…